Dromaeschna

-Dromaeschna is a genus of dragonflies in the family Telephlebiidae.
+Dromaeschna is a genus of dragonflies in the family Aeshnidae.
 Species of Dromaeschna are large dragonflies endemic to north-eastern Australia.

+Dromaeschna is considered a distinct genus in the World Odonata List, however, due to recent research and taxonomic updates, it is no longer considered to be a distinct genus by the Australian Faunal Directory, which now considers its species to be in the genus Austroaeschna.

 Species

 The genus Dromaeschna includes the following 2 species: